glassworks-projects/glassworks-projects/README.md

 # About Me

 I'm Ryan (he/him).
-I'm a Machine Learning Infrastructure Engineer.
-Currently I'm working on [Watson Assistant](https://www.ibm.com/products/watson-assistant) at IBM.
+Currently I'm working on [Layers](https://makelayers.com), helping to build a social and collaboration platform for musicians.
 I'm interested in NLP, Artificial General Intelligence, and responsible and process-based AI.
 I live in Brooklyn.

 # 🔭 Projects
 ### Past